 Effects of Alternatives 1, 2, and 3

-Southern Resident killer whales (Orcinus orca) are found in coastal waters off the shore of British Columbia, Washington, and Oregon in summer and fall (NMFS 2008).
-During winter, killer whales are sometimes found off the central California coast, but more frequently off the Washington coast (Hilborn et al., 2012).
+Southern Resident killer whale is found in coastal waters off British Columbia, Washington, and Oregon in summer and fall (National Marine Fisheries Service 2008).
+During winter, killer whales are sometimes found off the central California coast, but are more frequently reported off the Washington coast (Hilborn et al., 2012).
 The 2005 NMFS endangered listing (Federal Register 2005) for the Southern Resident killer whale distinct population segment lists several factors that may be limiting the recovery of killer whales (including the quantity and quality of prey).

-Operations of the Sites Project would not directly affect ocean conditions; however, operations have the potential to affect killer whales indirectly by influencing the number of Chinook salmon that enter the Pacific Ocean and become available as a food supply.
+Project operations would not directly affect ocean conditions; however, operations have the potential to affect killer whales indirectly by influencing the number of Chinook salmon that enter the Pacific Ocean and become available as a food supply.
 This potential impact was evaluated qualitatively based on the potential impacts to Chinook salmon, particularly any changes in production.
-Alternatives 1–3 have the potential to affect Southern Resident Killer Whale by impacting the number of Chinook salmon produced in the Central Valley entering the Pacific Ocean, which are an important component of the killer whale diet.
-The Independent Science Panel reported that Southern Resident killer whales depend on Chinook salmon as a critical food resource (Hilborn et al. 2012).
-Hanson et al. (2010) analyzed tissues from predation events and feces to confirm that Chinook salmon were the most frequent prey item for killer whales in two regions of the whale’s summer range off the coast of British Columbia and Washington state, representing more than 90 percent of the diet in July and August.
+Alternatives 1, 2, and 3 have the potential to affect Southern Resident killer whale by altering the number of Chinook salmon from the Central Valley that enter the Pacific Ocean.
+Chinook salmon is an important component of the killer whale diet, and the Independent Science Panel reported that Southern Resident killer whales depend on Chinook salmon as a critical food resource (Hilborn et al. 2012).
+Hanson et al. (2010) analyzed tissues from predation events and feces to confirm that Chinook salmon were the most frequent prey item for killer whales in two regions of the whale’s summer range off the coast of British Columbia and Washington state, representing more than 90% of the diet in July and August.
 Samples indicated that when Southern Resident killer whales are in inland waters from May to September, they consume Chinook salmon stocks that originate from regions including the Fraser River, Puget Sound, the Central British Columbia Coast, West and East Vancouver Island, and Central Valley California (Hanson et al. 2010).
 Available fish harvest data and killer whale diet and contaminants analyses suggest that Central Valley Chinook salmon make up a significant portion of the total abundance of Chinook salmon available to killer whale throughout their range in most, if not all, years (NMFS 2019).

 Significant changes in food availability for killer whales have occurred over the past 150 years, largely because of human impacts on prey species.
 Salmon abundance has been reduced over the entire range of the Southern Resident killer whales, from British Columbia to California.
-The Recovery Plan for Southern Resident killer whales (NMFS 2008) indicates that wild salmon have declined primarily because of degraded aquatic ecosystems, overharvesting, and production of fish in hatcheries.
+The Recovery Plan for Southern Resident killer whales (National Marine Fisheries Service 2008) indicates that wild salmon have declined primarily because of degraded aquatic ecosystems, overharvesting, and production of fish in hatcheries.
 The recovery plan supports restoration efforts to rebuild depleted salmon populations and other prey to ensure an adequate food base for Southern Resident killer whales.
 Central Valley streams produce Chinook salmon that contribute to the diet of Southern Resident killer whales.
 The number of Central Valley salmon that annually enter the ocean and survive to a size susceptible to predation by killer whales is not known.
 However, estimates of total Chinook salmon production produced by the Comprehensive Assessment and Monitoring Program, administered by USFWS and Reclamation, provide an approximation of the size of the ocean population of Central Valley Chinook salmon potentially available to killer whales.